Was professor at Oxford, Leiden & Nijmegen University

 Door: Lock, Grahame

-This audio course examines the major periods in the history of Western political thought and deals with the questions about the design of the political and social order.
-It considers the ways in which thinkers have responded to ....
+In this audio course Grahame Lock examines the major periods in the history of Western political thought and questions the political and social order.
+It considers the ways in which thinkers have ....
 Lees meer